Panthro/Hipchat-Desktop/README.md

 ## Contributions

 Contributions are welcome!
-For feature requests and bug reports please [submit an issue](https://github.com/Aluxian/HipChat-Desktop/issues).
+For feature requests and bug reports please [submit an issue](https://github.com/Panthro/HipChat-Desktop/issues).

 ## License

 The MIT License (MIT)

-Copyright (c) 2015 Alexandru Rosianu
+Copyright (c) 2015 Rafael Roman

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal